simo126/Project-/README.md

-# Project By Mohammed Sbaiti and Mohammed Ait Hssine.
+# Project By Mohammed Sbaiti and Mohammed Ait Hssaine.